sanjaiiv04/W4111-Introduction-to-Databases-New/docs/README.md

 for homework and projects.

 The obvious question is, "What constitutes programming?"
-It is hard if not impossible to use and work with a database without _some_ programming.
-Databases typically have some form of programming language for defining the structure of data and manipulating the data.
+It is hard if not impossible to use and work with a database without _some_ programming._ Databases typically have some form of "programming language" for defining the structure of data and manipulating the data.
-Relational databases use Structured Query _Language_ and web applications use the Graph Query _Language,_ both of which imply some form of programming.
+Relational databases use Structured Query _Language._ Neo4j uses the Graph Query _Language,_ and the Cypher query language.
+This implies "some programming" is essential in using databases.

 For the purposes of W4111,